-The AAO Board of Trustees created the Osteopathic Medical Economics Committee to form as an informational resource for members dealing with difficulties regarding coding reimbursement for OMT.
+The AAO Board of Trustees created the Osteopathic Medical Economics Committee as an informational resource for members dealing with difficulties regarding coding reimbursement for osteopathic manipulative treatment (OMT).
 The committee also reviews documents and audiovisual materials pertaining to medical economics issues, which can be used to influence coverage and reimbursement policies of third-party carriers and legislators alike.
-The committee serves as a resource for members, insurance companies and attorneys who need access to OMM experts for medical opinions, depositions and court testimony.
+The committee serves as a resource for members, insurance companies and attorneys who need access to osteopathic manipulative medicine experts for medical opinions, depositions and court testimony.

 Accurate coding is a skill learned to maximize reimbursement.
 Requirements of Current Procedural Terminology (CPT) and the Centers for Medicare and Medicaid Services (CMS) are accepted throughout the United States, but Medicare contractors and insurers may have varying interpretations of some of the requirements.